 Alternatively, taking part in a different dance class, such as salsa, can help to inspire classical choreography ideas.
 I always find that trying a contemporary style can help to free the mind and get the creative juices flowing.

-Finally, think outside the box
+Finally, think differently

 If you are currently starting out on your own choreography journey, I hope this has given you some inspiration and direction.